 Strength of character seems to be no barrier to their poison.
 Sometimes we won’t see them coming and the first we’ll know is that day we wake up and the world feels a little blacker.

 Strength and courage come in at the point of closing down to the influence of somebody who’s toxic.
-It’s in all of us to do this, and it’s up to us to give our kids a lamplight to find theirs, permission to use it, and modeling to show them how.
+It’s in all of us to do this, and it’s up to us to give our kids a lamplight to find theirs, permission to use it, and modelling to show them how.

 First things first – is it really toxic?